shshams/Nexx-Auth/replit.md

   * Updated authentication hooks to use new simple auth system without continuous polling
   * Disabled registration system completely - users can only login with predefined credentials
   * Fixed loading issues and simplified authentication flow for better performance
+- July 17, 2025.
+Migrated database system from PostgreSQL to MongoDB
+  * Replaced PostgreSQL/Drizzle ORM with MongoDB/Mongoose ODM
+  * Updated all database schemas and models to use MongoDB collections
+  * Fixed session storage to use in-memory store to avoid connection issues
+  * Converted all integer IDs to MongoDB ObjectIds throughout the application
+  * Updated storage layer to use MongoDB queries and operations
+  * Maintained all existing functionality while improving scalability
 ```

 ## User Preferences